The person at the center of this case

 Start here

-Did anyone see Margaret Fetterolf in the Baltimore area in September 1976 or know of her connections there?
+Did anyone see Margaret in the Baltimore area in the days or hours before her death?

 On September 12, 1976, an unidentified female was discovered deceased in Baltimore, Maryland, having been sexually assaulted and murdered.
-The victim remained unidentified for 45 years until forensic genetic genealogy identified her in 2021 as Margaret Fetterolf, a teenager from Alexandria, Virginia.
-Investigators still seek to understand how she came to be in Baltimore and are appealing for anyone with information about her movements or connections to the area.
+The victim remained unidentified for 45 years until 2021, when forensic genetic genealogy revealed her identity as Margaret Fetterolf, a teenager from Alexandria, Virginia.
+Investigators still seek to understand how she came to be in Baltimore and are appealing for anyone with information about her movements or connections to the area to come forward.

 Try asking